sassoftware/viya4-iac-azure/docs/user/TestingPhilosophy.md

 ### Adding Integration Tests

-To create a integration test, you can add an new test file with your table tests in the appropriate package and upate the desired main function test runner to call and run your test.
-If you don't see a main function test runner that fits your needs, you are welcome to create a new package and main function test runner in a similar format.
+To create an integration test, you can add a new test file with your table tests to the appropriate package and update the desired main function test runner to call and run your test.
+If you don't see a main function test runner that fits your needs, you are welcome to create a new package, main function test runner, and test suite in a similar format.

+Below is an example of a possible structure for the new package, main function test runner, and test suite:

+    .
+    └── test/
+        └── nondefaultapply/
+            └── nondefaultapplycustomconfig/
+                ├── non_default_apply_custom_config_main_test.go
+                └── test_custom_config.go

 ## How to Run the Tests Locally

 Before changes can be merged, all unit tests must pass as part of the SAS CI/CD process.
 Unit tests are automatically run against every PR using the [Dockerfile.terratest](../../Dockerfile.terratest) Docker image.
 Refer to [TerratestDockerUsage.md](./TerratestDockerUsage.md) document for more information about running the tests locally.

 ## Additional Documents